Food, Beverage and Grocery OVERVIEW

 The types of technologies affecting the food industry have evolved significantly over time.
 From mechanized tractors, agricultural technology has moved on to become high-tech.
 Today, computerization has made marked changes in food distribution: Electronic data interchange ensures that inventories and shipments are well managed so your local grocer doesn’t run out of the products that are selling quickly.
 Point-of-sale systems at the cash register capture minute-by-minute sales data.
 Biotechnology is making sweeping changes at the ground level—in seed stocks and agricultural animal health.
 In fact, gradual genetic improvement of grain seeds like rice and wheat, combined with better fertilizers and other technologies, created a “green revolution,” enabling nations like China and India to go from agonizingly underfed populations to a large degree of food self-sufficiency.
 Now, genetically modified seeds are gaining ground with the promise of crops that not only resist insects and have extremely high yields per acre, but also produce high levels of desirable nutrients and vitamins.

-Growing health concerns are significantly impacting all sectors of the food industry, as obesity levels have risen to alarming proportions in the U.S., Mexico, Asia and elsewhere.
+Health concerns are significantly impacting all sectors of the food industry, as obesity levels have risen to alarming proportions in the U.S., Mexico, Asia and elsewhere.
 Various branches of the U.S. government, including the Food and Drug Administration (FDA), along with a host of consumer groups, are squaring off with food producers over nutrition and the responsibilities and ethical issues inherent in the production and marketing of food.
 Childhood obesity is a particular target.
-In the U.S., where soaring health care costs are a prime concern, $147 billion in yearly medical costs were linked to obesity in 2008, a number that is likely closer to $175 billion today.
+In the U.S., where soaring health care costs are a prime concern, $147 billion in yearly medical costs were linked to obesity in 2008, a number that is likely closer to $190 billion today.
 In the massive health care act passed in 2010, the U.S. federal government set up a requirement that all restaurant chains with 20 or more restaurants post calorie counts for menu and buffet items.

 Even local governments, such as the cities of New York and Chicago, are increasing regulations aimed at the food industry.
 These include Chicago’s famous 2006 ruling outlawing of the sale of foie gras (liver from geese kept in cages and force fed to increase fat—Chicago repealed the law in 2008), and New York City’s 2007 regulations requiring that chain restaurants prominently post nutritional values of menu items.
 This followed New York City’s earlier restrictions on the use of trans fats in restaurant foods.
 City officials estimated that 56% of New York’s adults are either obese or overweight, a common problem throughout America.
 Local public school boards around the U.S. are enforcing better nutrition in meals and snacks served at schools.
 New York City also tried to ban the sale of large sodas, with the thought that the high quantities of sugar in those drinks are a health hazard.
 However, the courts struck down the city’s large soda rule.